christopheradams/christopheradams.io/_posts/2023-09-25-altar-space.md

 [Moon blocks] are (usually) red-colored, crescent-shaped, wooden divination tools that are commonplace at temples in Taiwan, especially in proximity to a God of Prosperity or an Earth Deity.
-They are used to seek divine guidance in the form of *yes or no* questions, often about careers, relationships, or financial decisions.
+They are used to seek divine guidance in the form of yes--no questions, often about careers, relationships, or financial decisions.
 If you have a quandary, pick up two moon blocks, hold them in prayer, recite your name, ask the question, and drop the blocks on the ground.
 Each block has a round side and a flat side.
 If the two blocks land opposite sides up, it means "yes," and otherwise it means "no." Three "yeses" in a row indicate a successful reply to your query.

 Answering Yao's prayer for a cryptocurrency wallet requires more than three tosses.
 It needs *one-hundred and twenty-eight*, to be safe.
 Like flipping a